-Not only the initial decision to get better, but also every step along the path of recovery, will require commitment.
+The choice to get better, and every step along the path of recovery, requires commitment.
 There’s no way around it.
-By having clear reasons for your commitments, you’ll find it easier to stay motivated, focused and determined.
-Even though every individual will need to find particular factors that are motivating, the following are important reasons why anyone should consider making the commitment to medical detox:
+By having clear reasons for your commitments, you’ll find it easier to stay engaged and focused in the process.
+Even though every person will need to find the unique factors that inspire them, the following are tried and true.

+Here are 5 reasons why anyone should consider making the commitment to a medically supervised detox:

 - You’ll be safer and more comfortable.
-When you decide to stop taking drugs or alcohol, you must make sure that you do it in a safe and healthy way.
+When you decide to stop taking drugs or drinking, you must make sure that you do it in a safe manner.
 Some symptoms of withdrawal can be severe and even life-threatening.
-By entering a medical detox center you will have a doctor who understands your needs and what changes are occurring in your body and brain.
-The doctor can provide care and medications to minimize discomfort and make withdrawal go as smoothly and as safely as possible.
+By entering a medical detox center you will have a doctor who understands your needs.
+He or she will know what changes are occurring in your body and brain.
+The doctor can provide care and medications to help you.
+These will reduce discomfort and make withdrawal go as smoothly and as safely as possible.

 - You’ll have less temptation.
-The staff will not only monitor you in case you need any medical attention, but a detox facility is designed to keep you away from the temptations you may have if you try to get sober alone.
+The staff will monitor you in case you need any medical attention.
+Also, the detox facility is designed to keep you from temptations you’d have if you tried to get sober alone.

 - You’ll get emotional support.
-During your detox, you may experience emotional struggles and cravings for the substance you’ve been abusing.
-Again, the understanding and caring staff will provide emotional support and encouragement as you go through these changes during withdrawal.
+During your medically supervised detox, you may experience emotional struggles and also cravings.
+Again, the understanding and caring staff will provide emotional support.
+They will encourage you as you go through these changes during withdrawal.

 - You’ll be done soon.
-The typical length of drug detox is a few days to a couple weeks, depending on the substance of abuse.
+The typical length of drug detox is a few days to a couple of weeks, depending on the substance of abuse.
 The point is that the time is limited; the detox process doesn’t last forever.
-Knowing there is “light at the end of the tunnel” can be a powerful motivator in keeping a commitment to stay the course.
+Knowing there is “light at the end of the tunnel” can help you to stay the course.

 - You’ll receive guidance.
-Detox is a crucial initial step in recovery, but it’s only the beginning.
-During medical detox, you’ll receive expert guidance for selecting a treatment program that will assist with ongoing recovery and avoiding relapse.
+Detox is the crucial first step in recovery, but it’s only the start.
+During a medically supervised detox, you’ll receive expert guidance for selecting a treatment program.
+Treatment will assist you with ongoing recovery and help you avoid relapse.
 If you are committed to taking the steps necessary to quit using drugs or alcohol, medical detox professionals can help you with the next step in the recovery process.

 You’re Worth It